 Looking for a blueprint to begin the bilingual learning process?
+Oftentimes parents get overwhelmed trying to be the instructor of bilingual learning.
 BookLingual is here to provide you with 10 ways to teach your toddler Spanish.
 Whether you are looking to begin the process, or are looking for ways to improve your action plan, this article is for you.

 1. By learning it yourself

+This is probably the most important step in your bilingual action plan, but quite often the most overlooked.
 If you are in the process of learning the Spanish language, there will be so many natural opportunities for teaching your child.
 If you are studying “kitchen” vocabulary that day, then pass along this knowledge to your toddler.
 This is #1 on the list for a reason.
+Your child will always mimic the actions of those he/she sees the most.
+The more you embrace the language, the more your toddler will too.
 If you are learning Spanish, all other ideas will be so much more effective.
 It will allow you the ability to back up the methods with your understanding.

 Check Out: SpanishDict.Com for a completely free learning curriculum!
 Rosetta Stone is a popular Spanish program for learning some basic Spanish.
 “Breaking Out of Beginner’s Spanish” by Joseph Keenan is an outstanding resource for beginners.
 A local tutor is also a good idea to practice actual conversations.